AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

 managed object is observed and the end of the scope of the observer, the ownership state of the name is Observed.
-While a name that denotes a managed object is in the Observed state it provides a constant view [Redundant: , even if the name denotes a variable].
+While a name that denotes a managed object is in the Observed state it provides a constant view [redundant: , even if the name denotes a variable].

 At the point where a name that denotes a managed object is observed, every name that potentially overlaps that name is observed.